Republican who sent pic of his privates says he's 'revenge porn' victim

 On Sunday, Henderson suggested on Facebook that the New Jersey 101.5 story and Koether's police report may be part of a conspiracy by Hamilton Mayor Kelly Yaede and others, adding that there was now a "criminal investigation into the vengeful release of private information shared between two consenting adults in a relationship."

-Police served New Jersey 101.5 management on Monday with a subpoena seeking information related to the case.
+On Monday, Lawrence police served New Jersey 101.5 management at the station's offices in Ewing with a subpoena from the Mercer County Prosecutor's Office seeking information related to the case.

 'I was in love with her' ...
 'Silvestri is a liar'